openshift/training/08-S2I-Introduction.md

 If you look at the UI in the Sinatra project under the `Settings` tab, you'll also see the quota and limit information there.

+If you go back to the overview tab, you will notice there are up and down arrows next to the circle around the pod indicator.
+These can be used to scale your application quickly.
+Go ahead and click the "up" arrow twice to scale this application to 3 pods.
+The circle will change to reflect the status.

-**Perform the following as `joe`**
+Once finished, on the command line as `joe`:
-As `joe` scale your application up to three instances using the `oc scale`
-command:

-    oc scale --replicas=3 rc/example-1

-You'll see:

-    replicationcontroller "example-1" scaled

-Wait a few seconds and you should see your application scaled up to 3 pods.

     oc get pod
     NAME              READY     STATUS      RESTARTS   AGE